joaomlourenco/novathesis/README.md

 News
 ----
+*2014-11-19 — Appendixes are fine.*
++ Fixed a bug with the numbering of the appendices.

 *2014-10-16 — All documents are fine.*
 + Fixed a bug in the frontpage text in some classes of documents (prepmsc, prepphd, propphd).